Inter-contract invocations

 It is not a problem for top-level parameter types: we can expect the callers to specify an entrypoint.
 But if we pass structures and values of variant types as entrypoint arguments, we need to make sure their internal representation is the same.

-If you interact with other contracts, or expect other contracts to interact with your contract, we strongly advise you to consider using special types and annotations described in the Interop section of the documentation.
+If you interact with other contracts, or expect other contracts to interact with your contract, we strongly advise you to consider using special types and annotations described in the Interoperability section of the documentation.

 Execution order